-While RAMOSE has not yet been proposed to the community for direct use in accessing other RDF triplestores, several stakeholders have requested systematic access to the OpenCitations REST APIs.
+While this paper represents the first proposal of RA-MOSE to the community for direct use in accessing other RDF triplestores, several stakeholders have requested systematic access to the OpenCitations REST APIs.
 We give an account of applications and services that systematically rely on OpenCitations REST APIs created via RAMOSE.